Abby Grind

 Vancouver Hiking Trails – Instructions

-Click on any of the Vancouver hiking trails above for a detailed description of the hike including pictures, video, stats, route description, driving directions to the trailhead, and more.
+Click on any of the Vancouver hiking trails above for a detailed description of the hike, including pictures, video, stats, route description, driving directions to the trailhead, and more.
+(If you’re not sure where to begin, we have a collection of ‘Best of’ hikes at the bottom of this page).

-You can use the ‘Filter by Hike Features’ button to filter the hiking trails database by all sorts of metrics like distance, time needed, if hiking with dogs is allowed, public transit, and more.
+You can use the ‘Filter by Hike Features’ button to filter the hiking trails database by different metrics like distance, time needed, if hiking with dogs is allowed, public transit, and more.
 If you are unsure what any of the features are (for instance, what is meant by ‘fitness’), you can press the (i) icon for a short description.
-Most metrics are explained in detail below.
-If you notice a data point seems incorrect for a trail, or disagree with something, please contact us.
+Most metrics are explained in details below.
+If you notice a data point seems incorrect for a hiking trail, or disagree with something, please contact us.

-Each of the Vancouver hikes has a difficulty rating; either easy, moderate or difficult.
+Each of the Vancouver hikes has a difficulty rating; either easy hikes, moderate hikes, or difficult hikes.
 Difficult hikes offer big climbs with lots of elevation gain and technical terrain, some requiring a full day’s effort.
 Generally, difficult hikes should not be undertaken by children or novice hikers.
 These are rated as ‘hikes’ and not ‘walks’ so even something rated as easy may have a few sections of challenging terrain.

 Hiking Vancouver: Exploring Southwest British Columbia’s Most Beautiful Trails